trqminh/aistron/README.md

 <img src="./assets/aistron_logo.svg" width = "320" height = "110" alt="logo" />

+## 1. Introduction

-AIStron is an amodal instance segmentation (AIS) library that provides current AIS algorithms.
+AIStron is an amodal instance segmentation (AIS) library that provides current AIS methods.
 The library is built as a detectron2 (version 0.6) project.
+This repository works with Pytorch 1.10+ or higher.

+Major features:
+aistron provides the following features, note that the features are mostly collected from other AIS repositories (we add the credit to the specific repository).
+We simply put all this together for better maintaining and developing new methods.
+- Data pipeline:

+- Amodal Instance Segmentation Evalutor:

+- Methods:
+    - [x] (VRSP-Net)[]
+    - [x] BCNet
+    - [x] AISFormer

+## 2. todos

-## 1. Installation
+## 3. Installation
+Follow the below commands to create a python environment for aistron
 ```
 conda create -n aistron python=3.8 -y
 conda activate aistron